When communities attempt to police the police, they often get, well… policed.

-In some major urban areas, rates of police harassment of individuals drop considerably after cop watchers take to the streets — and communities band together to defend cop watch patrols that experience police retaliation, say veteran cop watchers.
+In some major urban areas, rates of police harassment of individuals drops considerably after cop watchers take to the streets, and communities band together to defend cop-watch patrols that experience police retaliation, say veteran cop watchers.

 His arrests in New York are part of a widely documented problem in the city.
 In fact, retaliation in New York against cop watchers has been so widespread that the NYPD had to send out an official memo to remind officers that it is perfectly legal for civilians to film cops on duty.

-Another veteran cop watcher, Jacob Crawford, cofounder of Oakland’s We Copwatch, is helping the community of Ferguson, Missouri, organize cop watch patrols and prepare the community for the potential of police retaliation.
-His group raised $6,000 to pass out 110 cameras to organizers and residents in Ferguson, and train them to monitor police activity in the aftermath of the upheavals that rocked the city after Wilson killed Brown.
+Another veteran cop watcher, Jacob Crawford, co-founder of Oakland’s We Copwatch, is helping the community of Ferguson organize cop-watch patrols and prepare for the potential of police retaliation.
+His group raised $6,000 to pass out 110 cameras to organizers and residents in Ferguson and train them to monitor police activity in the aftermath of the upheavals that rocked the city.

 “I do expect retaliation, I do expect that these things won’t be easy, but these folks are in it,” Crawford told Truthout.
 “This is something that makes more sense to them than not standing up for themselves.”